-Effective November 13, 2023, the Company entered the Eighth Amendment to the employment agreement of Dr. Chapman providing for Dr. Chapman's annual base salary to be adjusted from five hundred thousand dollars (\$500,000) (the "Full Base Salary") to two hundred fifty thousand dollars (\$250,000) in cash per annum, until payment of his Full Base Salary would no longer jeopardize the Company's ability to continue as a going concern, as determined by the Company in its sole discretion.
+Effective November 13, 2023, the Company entered into the Eighth Amendment to the Chapman Employment Agreement providing for Dr. Chapman's annual base salary to be adjusted from \$500,000 (the "Full Base Salary") to \$250,000 in cash per annum, until payment of such Full Base Salary would no longer jeopardize the Company's ability to continue as a going concern, as determined by the Company in its sole discretion.
 The amendment further provides that the remaining \$250,000 of base salary per annum (the "Deferral Amount") shall be deferred until payment of the Deferral Amount would no longer jeopardize the Company's ability to continue as a going concern, as determined by the Company in its sole discretion, at which time the Deferral Amount may be paid, at Dr. Chapman's election, in shares of Common Stock or in cash.